 Return the desired scaling factor to use for the for the objective function.
 None indicates no scaling.
-This indicates potential scaling for the model, but the evaluation methods should return unscaled values get_pyomo_constraints()
+This indicates potential scaling for the model, but the evaluation methods should return unscaled values

 Get a copy of the values of the primal variables as provided in set_primals.
-These are the values that will be used in calls to the evaluation methods get_pyomo_objective()
+These are the values that will be used in calls to the evaluation methods

 Return the desired scaling factors to use for the for the primals.
 None indicates no scaling.
-This indicates potential scaling for the model, but the evaluation methods should return unscaled values get_pyomo_variables()
+This indicates potential scaling for the model, but the evaluation methods should return unscaled values

+'''

+get_pyomo_constraints()

 Return an ordered list of the Pyomo ConData objects in the order corresponding to the primals

+get_pyomo_objective()

 Return an instance of the active objective function on the Pyomo model. (there can be only one)

+get_pyomo_variables()

-Return an ordered list of the Pyomo VarData objects in the order corresponding to the primals init_duals_eq()
+Return an ordered list of the Pyomo VarData objects in the order corresponding to the primals

+init_duals()

-Returns vector with initial values for the dual variables of the constraints load_state_into_pyomo(bound_multipliers=None)
+Returns vector with initial values for the dual variables of the constraints

-'''
+init_duals_eq()

+init_primals()

+Returns vector with initial values for the primal variables

+load_state_into_pyomo(bound_multipliers=None)

+n_constraints()

+Returns number of constraints

 n_eq_constraints()

 n_ineq_constraints()

 n_primals()

 Returns number of primal variables

 nnz_hessian_lag()

 Returns number of nonzero values in hessian of the lagrangian function

 nnz_jacobian()

 Returns number of nonzero values in jacobian of equality constraints

 nnz_jacobian_eq()

 primals_lb()

 Returns vector of lower bounds for the primal variables

 Return type

 vector-like

 primals_names()

 Override this to provide string names for the primal variables

+primals_ub()

 Returns vector of upper bounds for the primal variables

 Return type

 vector-like

 pyomo_model()

 Return optimization model

 report_solver_status(status_code, status_message)

 Report the solver status to NLP class using the values for the primals and duals defined in the set methods

+'''

+'''

 set_duals(duals)

 Set the value of the dual variables for the constraints to be used in calls to the evaluation methods (hes-

-sian_lag)
+sian lag)

 Parameters

-duals (vector_like) - Vector with the values of dual variables for the equality conset_duals_eq(duals)
+duals (vector_like) - Vector with the values of dual variables for the equality con-

+straints

+set_duals_eq(duals)

 set_obj_factor(obj_factor)

 Set the value of the objective function factor to be used in calls to the evaluation of the hessian of the

-lagrangian (evaluate hessian lag)
+lagrangian (evaluate_hessian_lag)

 Parameters

 obj_factor (float) - Value of the objective function factor used in the evaluation of

 the hessian of the lagrangian

 set_primals(primals)

 Set the value of the primal variables to be used in calls to the evaluation methods

-Parameters

 primals (vector_like) - Vector with the values of primal variables.

+variable_names()

+DEPRECATED.

+Deprecated since version 6.0.0: This method has been replaced with primals names (will be removed in

+(or after) 6.0)

 '''